 An assembly plant in the Netherlands was inaugurated.

 Scania-Vabis and Saab AB merged to form a new company, Saab-Scania.

 Saab-Scania became a wholly owned subsidiary of Investor AB and the company was de-listed.

 The factory in France was inaugurated.

-Saab-Scania was divided into two companies, Saab AB (defence materiel and aerospace) and Scania AB.
-Both companies were wholly owned subsidiaries of Investor.
+Saab-Scania was divided into two independent companies, Scania AB and Saab AB.
+Scania became a wholly owned subsidiary of Investor.